Teaching Team

 Jean Krishnan (Year 2 – 3 Team Leader)

-Outside of teaching, I enjoy spending time with friends and family, reading, drinking tea, and making the most of the outdoors.
-I love visiting other countries, exploring their cultures and tasting their food.
+Outside of teaching, I love spending time with family and friends, reading, drinking tea, and making the most of the outdoors.
+I also have a passion for travel, exploring new cultures, and trying different foods.

 Emma Rankin